 Wright’s mother works hard to support Richard and his brother from a young age, but after her husband leaves the family, she must take on additional work in the kitchens of white families.
 Wright’s mother… (read full character analysis)

-Though never named, Wright’s brother is Wright’s companion in childhood; he is then raised, partially, by Aunt Maggie in Detroit, when Wright’s mother becomes ill.
-Wright and his brother grow apart during their teenage years… (read full character analysis)
+Though never named, Wright’s brother is Wright’s companion in childhood; he is then raised, partially, by Aunt Maggie in Detroi when Wright’s mother becomes ill.
+Wright and his brother grow apart during their teenage… (read full character analysis)

 A stern religious practitioner, Wright’s grandmother lives in Jackson, Mississippi with Grandpa, and runs a household that includes Wright for a great many years.
 Granny tries desperately to get Wright to believe in God… (read full character analysis)

 Granny’s youngest daughter, and Wright’s mother’s sister.
 Addie is also sternly religious, and runs the Christian school that Wright attends in Jackson.
-Addie attempts to discipline Wright early in the memoir for dropping walnut shells… (read full character analysis)
+Addie attempts to discipline Wright early in the memoir for dropping… (read full character analysis)

-Another of Richard’s mother’s sister, Maggie early in the book lives in comfort in Arkansas with her husband Uncle Hoskins, a successful owner of a bar.
-This comfort is shattered when Hoskins is killed… (read full character analysis)
+Another of Richard’s mother’s sisters, Maggie early in the book lives in comfort in Arkansas with her husband Uncle Hoskins, a successful owner of a bar.
+This comfort is shattered when Hoskins is… (read full character analysis)

 The husband of Maggie, who lives with her in Arkansas where he is a prosperous bar owner.
 For a while Richard, his mother, and his brother live with Maggie and Hoskins, and… (read full character analysis)